 - If not, help finding somewhere to live for the whole year

 - Specific funding that's just for care leavers

 - Additional funding available (such as bursaries and grants)

 - Support for those with discretionary leave to remain

 - Financial advice

-Robert Gordon University provides care-experienced students with a variety of support.
-This includes financial assistance to attend interviews, selection visits and open days following attendance, a free enrolment support pack including stationery, a food voucher, course book voucher and travel support worth £250.
+RGU provides care-experienced students with a variety of support.
+This includes financial assistance to attend interviews, selection visits and open days following attendance, an enrolment support pack including stationery, food voucher, course book voucher and travel support worth £250.

-We also offer 365-day accommodation in student halls for first year with a 20% reduction in cost, a discretionary fund which has no specific limit but is intended to offer small amounts to assist in times of financial hardship, assistance with applying for external grants such as the SAAS vacation grant for care leavers, as well as a small number of bursaries available to apply to which range from £1,500 up to £2,500.
-Please note that these are for students studying specific courses.
+We also offer 365-day accommodation in student halls for first year with a reduction in cost, a discretionary fund which has no specific limit to assist in times of financial hardship, assistance with applying for grants such as the SAAS vacation grant for care leavers, bursaries to apply to which range from £1,500 up to £2,500 for studying specific courses.